-There are current plans to redevelop the Apollo Bay Surf Life Saving Club, within its current building footprint.
-The new building is propsed to incorporate public toilets for beach, playground and park users.
+There are current plans to redevelop the Apollo Bay Surf Life Saving Club.
+The new building is proposed to incorporate public toilets for beach, playground and park users.
 The size of the public toilets will need to be informed by a demand analysis but should ensure no net loss of toilets within the foreshore overall.